-Gail Berenson is Professor of Piano at Ohio University, Athens, where she was awarded the “Distinguished Teacher of the Year” Award in 2000.
+Gail Berenson is Professor Emerita of Piano at Ohio University, Athens, where she was awarded the “Distinguished Teacher of the Year” Award in 2000.
 Prior to coming to Ohio, she was on the faculty of the University of Illinois, Urbana.
-An active performer and passionate chamber music collaborator, she performs with many of her Ohio University colleagues and, as a member of the Ohio University Lyric Duo, with flutist, Alison Brown Sincoff.
+An active performer and passionate chamber music collaborator, she performs with flutist, Alison Brown Sincoff, as a member of the Ohio University Lyric Duo.

 As a result of her distinguished work as a piano pedagogue, along with her reputation as an expert on musician wellness issues, she is much in demand as a performer, clinician, master class artist, adjudicator, author, reviewer and pedagogy consultant.
-She has performed and lectured in over thirty states and nine countries.
-She was a presenter at the European Piano Teachers Conference in Manchester, England in 2005 and in Funchal, Madeira in 2006, and presented sessions at the 2010 International Society of Music Education’s World Conference in Beijing, China and the 2012 World Conference in Thessaloniki, Greece.
-Recently she has served as a piano instructor in Yamaha’s Passport to Music program, in cooperation with Crystal Cruise Lines.
+She has performed and lectured in over thirty-one states and ten countries.
+She has been a presenter at the European Piano Teachers Conferences in Manchester, England; Funchal, Madeira; and Amsterdam, Netherlands, served as a guest clinician at the Canadian Federation of Music Teachers’ Association’s National Conferences in Halifax and in Vancouver, Canada, and presented sessions at three World Conferences of the International Society of Music Education in Beijing, China, Thessaloniki, Greece and Porto Alegre, Brazil.
+She has also served as a piano instructor in Yamaha’s Passport to Music program, in cooperation with Crystal Cruise Lines.

 Ms. Berenson began to build a reputation as a performing artist early when at age eleven she began accompanying the forty-member male chorus conducted by her piano teacher, appearing in concert throughout Wisconsin and Illinois.
 A native of Kenosha, Wisconsin, she continued her education at Northwestern University, completing degrees in piano performance, studying piano with Louis Crowder and Guy Duckworth.
 She also performed in master classes with world-renowned accompanist Gerald Moore, baritone Pierre Bernac, duo-pianists Vronsky and Babin and, at the Lucerne International Music Festival, with pianist and accomplished chamber musician, Mieczyslaw Horszowski.

 Ms. Berenson is one of the co-authors of A Symposium for Pianists and Teachers: Strategies to Develop Mind and Body for Optimal Performance and, as a member of the Lorenz Advisory Board she contributed to the innovative piano method, Piano Discoveries, and is co-author of “Ask the Professor“.
-She has also authored three chapters for the fourth edition of Creative Piano Teaching, edited by Lyke, Haydon and Rollin, published in spring 2011.
+She has also authored three chapters for the fourth edition of the Lyke, Haydon, Rollin book, Creative Piano Teaching, published in spring 2011.
 Ms. Berenson has also written articles for Keyboard Companion, the on-line journal, Piano Pedagogy Forum and served as a contributing editor to Piano & Keyboard.

-Piano, Piano Pedagogy, Accompanying, Performance Preparation, Advanced Functional Skills, Practicum
+Piano, Collaborative Piano, Piano Pedagogy, Accompanying, Performance Preparation, Advanced Functional Skills